aturkewi/ecto_lock_v0/README.md

   end
 ```

-And add the Ecto Repo to your application list (in the same file):
+Add the Ecto Repo to your application list (in the same file):

 ```elixir
 def application do